jasminalbert/AsymmetricRelationshipsAndCoexistence/README.md

-# Code repository for the paper ``Relationships in the extremes and their influence on competition and coexistence''
+# Code repository for the paper ``Asymmetric relationships and their effects on coexistence''

 Pimsupa Jasmin Albert, University of Kansas
-Stephen P. Ellner, Cornell University
 Daniel C. Reuman, University of Kansas

 ## Introduction

-This repository can be used to reproduce the complete analyses behind the paper "Relationships in the extremes and their influence on competition and coexistence" and to recompile the latex for the paper itself.
+This repository can be used to reproduce the complete analyses behind the paper ``Asymmetric relationships and their effects on coexistence" and to recompile the latex for the paper itself.

 ## How to run analyses and compile paper